stellarport/slate/source/index.html.md

 Welcome to the Stellarport Anchor As A Service (A3S).
 You can use our service to connect arbitrary assets to the Stellar network.

-We have language bindings in Shell and JavaScript.
+We have language bindings in JavaScript.
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

 # How It Works